Arts News

 2nd Floor in the Atrium

-Artist Reception will be Thursday, September 4 from 7 to 8:30 PM
+Artist Reception Thursday, September 4 from 7 to 8:30 PM

 Jacobson explained, “All my artwork begins with observing life: the vegetable and flower gardens we grow, wildlife in our world, my family, children and grandchildren.
 Subjects vary widely as everything I see around me always has interesting shapes, lines, textures, forms, contrasts, or colors which I imagine drawing or composing.
 This exhibit features a few of my observations in a variety of mediums drawn first in my mind, then composed on paper or canvas.”